Changing courses or provider

 How do I apply for a transfer to another course?

 Current students who wish to change courses within the University of Melbourne should lodge a new application for admission.
-For further information go here.
+For further information visit the future students website.

 If you receive a letter of offer for another course, you may accept the offer by completing an offer acceptance agreement (enclosed with the offer letter) and provide a copy of your passport and current visa.

-After you accept an offer of place in another course, you should withdraw from your current course via the Student Portal.
+After you accept an offer of place in another course, you should withdraw from your current course via my.unimelb.

 Once you have accepted the new offer, you will receive a new Confirmation of Enrolment (CoE).
-The University will notify the Department of Immigration and Border Protection (DIBP) of the changes in your enrolment, however please note that:
+The University will notify the Department of Immigration and Border Protection (DIBP) of the changes in your enrolment.

 - If your student visa is only valid for part of the duration of your new course, you should renew your student visa within a few weeks before it expires.